Gladys Davis (baseball): Career

 Terrie Davis was one of the 68 players born in Canada to join the All-American Girls Professional Baseball League in its twelve years history.
 She was among the top players in the early years of the circuit, winning the first batting champion title in 1943, being selected to the first All-Star Game, and as a member of the champion team in 1944.
 Noted for her enthusiastic and great knowledge of the game, she excelled defensively at shortstop, second base and all three outfield positions.
 Basically a line-drive hitter, she had a compact swing and tremendous plate discipline, collecting a significant .336 on-base percentage and a 2.05 walk-to-strikeout ratio (113-to-55) in a span of three years.

 The All-American Girls Professional Baseball League operated from 1943 through 1954 and started with four teams: the Racine Belles and the Kenosha Comets, both from Wisconsin; the Rockford Peaches from Illinois, and the South Bend Blue Sox from Indiana.
 League play officially began on May 30, 1943 with the teams Kenosha Comets, Racine Belles, Rockford Peaches and South Bend Blue Sox.
 Each team was made up of fifteen girls.

 Davis joined the Rockford team to become one of the sixty original founding members of the league.
 Her hitting was good enough to win the batting title win a .331 average in 102 games.
 She also led the league in total bases (155), finished second in hits (116), four behind South Bend's Betsy Jochum, and ranked third in home runs (4), runs batted in (58) and runs scored (78), while tying for second in triples (10).
 During the midseason took effect the first All-Star Game of the league, which coincidentally became the first night game ever played at Wrigley Field (July 1, 1943).
 The contest was played under temporary lights between two teams composed of Belles and Comets players against Blue Sox and Peaches players.
 At the end of the season, she was selected to the All-Star Team.

 By 1944 the AAGPBL added two teams, the Milwaukee Chicks and the Minneapolis Millerettes.
 Davis divided her playing time between Rockford and Milwaukee, hitting a combined .246 average with 42 runs and 34 RBI in 80 games.
-The Chicks then went on to win the Championship Title, beating Kenosha in the best-of-seven series behind a strong pitching effort by Connie Wisniewski, who went 4–1 with a 0.40 ERA in five complete games, while Davis led the team with a .333 average (9-for-27), three runs, three RBI, and eight stolen bases.
+The Chicks then went on to win the championship, beating Kenosha in the best-of-seven series behind a strong pitching effort by Connie Wisniewski, who went 4–1 with a 0.40 ERA in five complete games, while Davis led the team with a .333 average (9-for-27), three runs, three RBI, and eight stolen bases.